GSA MAS Support

 Audit awarded terms for optimization opportunities and compliance risks.

-• Pricing, SIN scope, labor category review
+• Pricing, SIN scope, and labor category review

-• Compliance gaps + risk flags
+• Compliance gaps and risk flags

 • Actionable optimization report